Infant of Diabetic Mother

 The mother's excess amounts of blood glucose are transferred to the fetus during pregnancy.
 This causes the baby's body to secrete increased amounts of insulin, which results in increased tissue and fat deposits.
 The infant of a diabetic mother is often larger than expected for the gestational age.

 The infant of a diabetic mother may have higher risks for serious problems during pregnancy and at birth.
-Problems during pregnancy may include increased risk for birth defects and stillbirth.
+Diabetes increases the risk for stillbirth.
 It also increases the risk for birth defects, including problems with the formation of the heart, brain, spinal cord, urinary tract, and gastrointestinal system.

 Unlike insulin-dependent diabetes, gestational diabetes generally does not cause birth defects.
 Women with gestational diabetes generally have normal blood glucose levels during the critical first trimester when baby's organs form.